deadcast2/UltraEd/README.md

 23. ~~Add object deletion from keyboard and mouse~~
 24. ~~Refactor string GUID creation to a utility function.~~
 25. ~~Consolidate code to show common dialogs for files.~~
+26. Add multi object select support.
+27. Add a logger to track all errors.
+28. Fix Project64 window from showing in background.